kayex/sirius/README.md

 Sirius is an extension server that allows you to run these extensions as a standalone service, and use them without having to install anything on the devices you use Slack from.

 ## How does it work?
 Sirius connects to the [Slack Real Time Messaging API](https://api.slack.com/rtm) using your Slack OAuth credentials.
-Once logged in, it monitors your active channels for messages and processes them using the enabled extensions.
-Only messages sent by you are processed.
-Modifications to the message text body are instantly propagated using a regular message edit.
+Once logged in, it monitors your active channels for messages you send, and processes them using the enabled extensions.
+Modifications to the message body are instantly propagated using a regular message edit.

 Sirius does not store or forward any message data, including metadata.